Tanzania Travel Guide

 Tanzania Tourism

-Tanzania, located in East Africa, is a country as one of the premier safari destinations globally, offering travellers the opportunity to witness the famed "Big Five" and the annual spectacle of the Great Migration.
+Tanzania, located in East Africa, is a country known as one of the premier safari destinations globally, offering travellers the opportunity to witness the famed "Big Five" and the annual spectacle of the Great Migration.
 Towering over the country, Mount Kilimanjaro stands as Africa's highest peak and invites adventure seekers from all corners of the globe.

 Tanzania has more than 22 national parks and reserves and provides a laid-back atmosphere for wildlife adventures.
 The country boasts the highest concentration and variety of animals in Africa.
 While famous national parks in Tanzania like Serengeti National Park host the iconic Great Migration, making it a must-see for wildlife enthusiasts, southern and western national parks such as Gombe and Mahale provide more offbeat and unique experiences like encounters with chimpanzees.